-I did my graduate work in continental philosophy (with a focus on aesthetics, psychoanalysis and post-structuralism) and taught at DePaul University.
-As Senior Arts + Culture Editor at Interiors magazine, I worked with internationally renown artists, designers, fashion designers, chefs, and freelance writers to collaborate on essays about travel, cuisine, and the arts.
+I did my graduate work in continental philosophy (with a focus on the history of Taste, aesthetics, psychoanalysis and post-structuralism) and taught at DePaul University.
+For two decades I have also worked as an editor and writer.
+As a senior editor at two international consumer publications I have been asked to select, recruit and hire writers.
+As Senior Arts + Culture Editor at Interiors magazine, I not only selected and hired freelance writers, but I worked with internationally renown artists, designers, fashion designers, chefs s to create personal essays about travel, cuisine, and the arts.
 I am a former co-editor with Mark Wallace of the language and post-language poetry journal, SITUATION and edited the chapbook series, Propjet.

-In addtion to my scholarly and critical writing, I do select national and international commerical writing and editing projects, as well as adjunct teach, as time allows.
+I also adjunct teach, as time allows.
 Find me on LinkedIn to see more of my professional history or send me an email.

 Natalie Renee Fasano